AlphaDeeX/LSTM-Python/README.md

 # LSTM-Python
 A pure Python and Numpy implementation of an LSTM Network.

 This is a pure numpy and python implementation of an LSTM network.
+The example here is for time-series prediction.

 Required dependiencies are:
  - Numpy